Want to visit the best New Orleans attractions? And save money doing so?

 I was happy to see it on the New Orleans attractions list and immediately made a booking.

 Unfortunately, it wasn’t as good as I anticipated.
-I thought it would be more jazzy, but the music was pretty low key and in the corner of the restaurant.
+I thought it would be jazzier, but the music was pretty low key and in the corner of the restaurant.

 In true New Orleans fashion though the food was delicious!
 I couldn’t believe how good it was for buffet food.
 I’m not a big meat eater yet I went back for thirds for the brisket.

-Food and drink is not included in the ticket, you have to upgrade for that.
+Food and drink are not included in the ticket, you have to upgrade for that.
 Only the cost of the cruise is covered.

 I don’t think it would be as good without the food.
 Perhaps in the summer months when it’s warmer to sit outside, but then you may not hear the music.